 We started researching alternative tools, but they led to potential conflicts like FOOC, GDPR incompatibility and SEO issues.
 It turned out no 3rd party would provide a solution that matches with the high demands we and the client have set for a technical solution.
 That’s why we decided to develop it on our own.

-The challenge: Custom A/B testing with page templates
+The challenge: Custom A/B testing in WordPress with page templates

 First approach: Creating the content only server side

 One big drawback with this approach is that page caching is not possible, as every request would have to go through the server to determine what to render.
 This could lead to potential page speed problems and unnecessary requests.
 Increased costs and potentially server downtime could be the consequences.

 As a second approach we examine the idea of having completely different pages for the A/B testing and either redirect from the ad to the different URL or choose one from a server request.
 While this approach could (partially) eliminate the caching problem, it creates other issues.